TheGameratorT/NCPatcher/README.md

 # NCPatcher
 A universal Nintendo DS code maker/patcher.

-NCPatcher is a program that modifies the executable binaries of a Nintendo DS ROM.
+NCPatcher is a program that modifies the executable binaries of a Nintendo DS ROM. \
+It was created because of the need to have move flexible patching features that other patchers did not have.

+## Credits
+This program was made with the help of the [Mamma Mia Team](https://github.com/MammaMiaTeam) members. \
+NCPatcher was heavily inspired by Fireflower.

 ## Configuration